tansengming/tansengming.github.com/software/_posts/2017-02-28-queue-up-and-thread-safely.md

 end
 ```

-Suppose the community started with 100 credits, plenty of users and I ran the jobs with Sidekiq’s default 25 workers.
+Suppose the community started with 100 credits, had plenty of users and ran with more than one worker.
 The code might deduct multiple credits.
 Or it might deduct 1.
-There is no way of determining how many credits I was going to end up with because Ruby interleaves the code when multiple threads are involved.
-The trouble was assuming that all the lines in a job would get run in a block.
+There is no way of determining how many credits it was going to end up with because Ruby interleaves the code when multiple threads are used.
+My mistake was assuming that every line in a job would run in a block.
 This is how I thought it would run,

 ```ruby
 # Job 1